Ali Bomaye

 "Ali Bomaye" is a song by American rapper The Game, featured as the second track from his fifth studio album Jesus Piece.
 "Ali Bomaye" features fellow rappers 2 Chainz and Rick Ross, with production from Black Metaphor and samples "Seven Devils" by Florence and the Machine.
-The song has since peaked at number one on the Billboard Bubbling Under R&B/Hip-Hop Singles chart and appears in the soundtrack to Grand Theft Auto V. Despite never being released as a single, it is Game's fourth most streamed song on Spotify as of 2022.
+The song has since peaked at number one on the Billboard Bubbling Under R&B/Hip-Hop Singles chart and appears in the soundtrack to Grand Theft Auto V. Despite never being released as a single, it is Game's third most streamed song on Spotify as of 2025.

 Background

-When Muhammad Ali faced George Foreman in 1974's Rumble in the Jungle, Congolese audience members cheered Ali by shouting, "Ali boma ye!", meaning, "Ali, kill him!" in Lingala.
+When Muhammad Ali faced George Foreman in 1974's Rumble in the Jungle, Congolese (Zairian at the time) audience members cheered Ali by shouting, "Ali boma ye!", meaning, "Ali, kill him!" in Lingala.
 The Game would take inspiration from that chant on the chorus of the track.
 He told Vibe, "I just happened to be watching the movie and didn't have a song title or arc yet, so I was like fuck it...
 Ali Bomaye.
 And that's how I came up with the hook, really."
 He then sent the track to 2 Chainz and Rick Ross to polish off the song with their verses.
 The song ends with a skit featuring comedian Kevin Hart.